 Students whose cumulative graduate GPA is between 2.99 and 2.31 are on probation.
 Students are placed on academic probation for one semester.
 If they fail to raise their cumulative GPA to 3.0 by the end of one semester, they are dismissed from their graduate program.
 DISCUSSION: Thesis, dissertation, undergraduate courses, S/U graded courses, and transfer credits have no impact on a student’s GPA.
 Students sometimes enroll in these types of credits without realizing they will not raise their GPA.

 Students whose cumulative graduate GPA is 2.30 or lower are dismissed from graduate standing.
-D ismissed students are no longer in a graduate program and but may take graduate-level courses as a Graduate Special.
+Dismissed students are no longer in a graduate program but may take graduate-level courses as a Graduate Special.
 Students wishing to complete their degree must obtain approval to take graduate-level courses, raise their graduate GPA to at least 3.0 and then re-apply to their graduate program.
 Any courses taken to raise their GPA will be included in the graduate special/ transfer credit limitation (9 credits for master’s degrees).
 Dismissal recommendations other than GPA (i.e. failure to progress) can be forwarded from the program to the Graduate School and if approved by the Graduate Dean, the student will be notified.
 The Office of Admissions and Records will also be notified that the student is dismissed from graduate standing.
-Students can appeal their dismissal from graduate standing by submitting a formal letter to the Dean of the Graduate School and to the Graduate Program, in case they are part of an interdisciplinary graduate program.
+Students can appeal their dismissal from graduate standing by submitting a formal letter to the Dean of their College or the Director of the Graduate Program, in case they are part of an interdisciplinary graduate program.
 The appeal must be submitted within 10 working days following notification of the dismissal.
 See Academic Standing/Dismissal Policy.

 Programs of study